msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Recommendations

-> The recommendations should be practical and aligned with the primary motive:
-> - Start with a focused set of core LMS features that address fundamental needs in public education.
->   - "Nobody should start to undertake a large project.
+Based on the findings of this feasibility study, and acknowledging the inherent constraints and opportunities associated with developing an open-source LMS as a personal side project aimed at contributing to global public education, the following recommendations are proposed to guide the project's development and potential future growth:

+1. Initiate with a Focused Set of Core LMS Features: To ensure the project remains manageable within the limitations of a personal endeavor and to facilitate early delivery of value, it is strongly recommended to begin by implementing a focused set of core LMS features.
+These should address the fundamental needs identified in public education, such as basic content delivery, user management, simple assessment tools, and essential communication functionalities.
+As Linus Torvalds aptly advises in the context of open-source projects, "Nobody should start to undertake a large project.
 You start with a small trivial project, and you should never expect it to get large.
 If you do, you'll just overdesign and generally think it is more important than it likely is at that stage.
 Or worse, you might be scared away by the sheer size of the work you envision.
 So start small, and think about the details.
 Don't think about some big picture and fancy design.
 If it doesn't solve some fairly immediate need, it's almost certainly over-designed.
 And don't expect people to jump in and help you.
 That's not how these things work.
-You need to get something half-way useful first, and then others will say "hey, that almost works for me", and they'll get involved in the project." - [Linus Torvalds](https://web.archive.org/web/20050404020308/http://www.linuxtimes.net/modules.php?name=News&file=article&sid=145)
-> - Prioritize a modular and extensible architecture from the outset to facilitate future integration and community contributions.
+You need to get something half-way useful first, and then others will say "hey, that almost works for me", and they'll get involved in the project." - [Linus Torvalds](https://web.archive.org/web/20050404020308/http://www.linuxtimes.net/modules.php?name=News&file=article&sid=145) This principle is highly applicable here; a functional core is the most realistic initial goal and the most likely path to attracting interest and contributions.

-> - Emphasize open standards and interoperability where possible in the initial design.
+2. Prioritize a Modular and Extensible Architecture from the Outset: While starting with a narrow scope is essential, the underlying system architecture should be designed with modularity and extensibility as key principles from the very beginning.
+This foresight will be crucial for facilitating future integration efforts with other systems and accommodating potential contributions from other developers should the project gain community traction.
+A well-structured, modular codebase will make it easier for external parties to understand, contribute to, and build upon the system.

+3. Emphasize Open Standards and Interoperability: Given the challenges of integrating with diverse school systems, the initial design and ongoing development should place a strong emphasis on adhering to open standards and enabling interoperability wherever possible.
+While full, seamless integration with all systems is not feasible initially, building the system to communicate using recognized standards will lower the barrier for future integrations, whether developed personally or through community effort.

-> - Consider a phased rollout strategy, perhaps starting with a pilot program in a limited number of schools or focusing on a specific region.
+4. Consider a Phased Rollout Strategy: Once a stable and functional core is developed, a phased rollout strategy should be considered.
+This could involve piloting the LMS in a limited number of schools or focusing on a specific region to gather practical feedback in real-world public school environments.
+A phased approach allows for testing, refinement, and identification of key areas for future development based on actual user needs and technical performance.

-> - Actively engage with the open-source community from the beginning to seek feedback, contributions, and potentially collaborators.
-> - Provide clear and comprehensive documentation to facilitate adoption and community involvement.
+5. Actively Engage with the Open-Source Community: To foster potential growth and sustainability beyond a personal project, actively engaging with the open-source community from the early stages is recommended.
+This includes making the codebase publicly available, seeking feedback on the design and features, and encouraging contributions.
+Building a community can help distribute the development and maintenance burden and bring in diverse perspectives and skills.

+6. Provide Clear and Comprehensive Documentation: To facilitate adoption by schools and encourage community involvement, providing clear and comprehensive documentation is paramount.
+This should include technical documentation for potential contributors and user-friendly documentation for educators and administrators.
+Good documentation lowers the barrier to entry for both users and developers and is essential for the long-term viability of an open-source project.